NeoniteDev/Carbon/README.md

 - Extract the launcher and open `Carbon.exe`.
 - Type in your username and press enter.(don't use any special characters or spaces.)
 - In the lobby press `f3` to go in-game!
+- Use the command `cheatscript equip WID_XXXX` to equip a weapon

 <!-- FAQs -->
 ## FAQs